-Connecting a Solar Panel and/or Satellite Dish (Option only)
+Connecting a Solar Panel and/or Satellite Dish

-If you ordered your caravan with the entertainment pack option fitted then your caravan will have both a solar panel connection point and a satellite TV connection point within the battery box.
+Your new Elddis caravan will have both a solar panel connection point and a satellite TV connection point within the battery box.

 External Solar Panel Connection

 To connect a solar panel insert the panel connection lead into the connection point within the battery box, please ensure that you have a regulator in line whenever a solar panel is connected.